AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 * Dropout
 * Tuning other hyper-parameters such as learning rate, number of epochs, etc.
 * Dimensionality reduction techniques such as PCA
-* Application of the above concepts on Bike sharing problem
+* Application of the above concepts on Bike Sharing Dataset

 Session 6:
 * Image preprocessing